hackerbay/Employee-Handbook/people-operations/company-equipment/README.md

 - If a machine is available from past employees that we consider is good, we will courier that to you instead and not buy a new one.
 - If a machine is returned from an employee that is old.
 It will be donated to an NGO.
 - If you fail to return the equipment after you leave the company.
 We might see this as theft of company's property, and we'll file a report with local police.
+- Employees only in India and in the United States are eligible for this.
+We're working on to have this in other countries soon.